jwChung/TfsBuilder/README.md

 ##Visual Studio Online Service Hook##

 ### Overview ###
-This project is for a service hook to queue a build process to [Visual Studio Online] and is serviced on
+This project is a service hook to queue a build process to [Visual Studio Online] and is serviced on
 <http://tfsbuilder.apphb.com/>.

 ### How to queue a build process on GitHub ###